APSRC Awarded Grant to Enroll High School Students in Swift Coding Program

 Public schools interested in enrolling students for this one-of-a-kind program are asked to contact the APSRC office to complete a three-way Memorandum of Understanding (MOU) between A-State, APSRC and the school.
 This allows APSRC to be billed by A-State for each student and remit the tuition due.

-Once the MOU is completed, a representative from the school – either a school counselor or other designee – will need to help the student complete A-State’s application for admission and the parental consent form.
-Once the student’s admission has been accepted, the school’s designee will receive the necessary CRN to register students in the course.
+Once the MOU is completed, a representative from Arkansas State University will contact your school counselor or other designee to help the student complete A-State’s application for admission and the parental consent form.
+Once the student’s admission has been accepted, the student will need to activate their A-State digital ID before they are able to enroll in the course.

 Even if you do not have students currently interested in participating, we encourage you to go ahead and complete an MOU as soon as possible in order to ensure any students wishing to participate in the fall are able to complete the admissions process by the first day of class.

-Students must have a minimum ACT composite score of 19, an ACT reading score of 19, a 2.75 high school grade point average.
+Students must have a minimum ACT composite score of 19 and an ACT reading score of 19, and a 2.75 high school grade point average.
 An ASPIRE reading score of 428 (10th grade benchmark) may be used as an equivalent for admission.
 Home-schooled students and/or private-school students who meet the criteria are also eligible to participate by enrolling through their local school district.

 Students must also have access to an Apple desktop, Apple laptop or iPad, and will have to have the Xcode app available through Apple’s app store free of charge.
 The digital textbooks Intro to App Development with Swift and App Development with Swift will also be required, and are available free of charge through the Apple book store.